polyhome/polyhome/docs/configuration/groups/classes.md

 - Between `1200 px` and `992 px`, the element will fill 6 columns.
 - Between `992 px` and `768 px`, the element will fill 8 columns.
 - When under `768 px`, the element will fill 12 columns.

+## area-\*-\*-\*-\*

+Sometimes you don't want your elements to fill in from the left.
+Maybe you want complete control.
+This is what the class explained in this section will give you.
+From a base view it's very much like anything else already covered.
+The syntax is as follows `area-rowstart-columnstart-rowend-columnend`.
+Below is an example

+Say you have an element with the class `area-0-1-2-3`.
+This would mean that the element starts at row position 0, which essentially means all the way at the top.
+Next is the `1`, which means it start at column position 1, meaning there will be one area of whitespace, between the left of the screen and the start of your element.
+The number `2` defines where your element should end on the X-axis.
+In this case it's ending at the `2` position, making it fill two spaces.
+The `3` defines where the element should end on the Y-axis.
+In this case it would stop at the 3 position, making it fill three spaces.